MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 Quick fix is relevant for three main scenarios: to fix the query based on a suggestion or warning, to extract a value into a variable, and to define functions before their use.

-To use quick fix:

-1. Select the relevant query term.
-1. To open the quick fix action options, select the lightbulb icon or use the *Ctrl + .*.
-1. Select the desired quick fix option.

 ### Fix query based on suggestion or warning

 The query editor provides suggestions and warnings as you write your queries.
-Hover over the highlighted term to see the warning or suggestion and apply the quick fix.

 To customize the suggestions and warnings that you receive, see [Customize settings in Azure Data Explorer web UI](web-customize-settings.md).

+To fix a query based on a suggestion or warning:

+1. Hover over the term to view the suggestion or warning.

+1. Select **Quick fix** to show the available quick fix options.

+1. Select the desired quick fix option.

 :::image type="content" source="media/web-ui-kql/quick-fix-suggestion.gif" alt-text="Screenshot of quick fix based on performance suggestion." lightbox="media/web-ui-kql/quick-fix-suggestion.gif":::

 ### Extract value into a variable

-Extract any literal expression out into a variable using quick fix.
+To extract a value out into a variable:

+1. Select the value to extract.

+1. Select the lightbulb icon or use the *Ctrl + .* keyboard shortcut to open the quick fix options.

+1. Select **Extract value**.

 :::image type="content" source="media/web-ui-kql/quick-fix-extract-value.gif" alt-text="Screenshot of quick fix to extract value to variable." lightbox="media/web-ui-kql/quick-fix-extract-value.gif":::

-### Define functions before use
+### Define functions inline

-Use quick fix to define functions before their use, which can improve readability and maintainability of your queries.
+Use quick fix to define an existing function inline before its use, which can improve readability and maintainability of your queries.

+To show a function definition:

+1. Write and select the function name.

+1. Select the lightbulb icon or use the *Ctrl + .* keyboard shortcut to open the quick fix options.

+1. To define the function inline, select **Inline (Inline function)** or **Inline Recursive (Inline function)**.

 :::image type="content" source="media/web-ui-kql/quick-fix-define-function.gif" alt-text="Moving screenshot of the define function quick fix feature." lightbox="media/web-ui-kql/quick-fix-define-function.gif":::